-MindLine’s confidentiality policy means that callers can talk about most things in confidence, however there are a few exceptions which are explained on their website.
+MindLine’s confidentiality policy means that callers can talk about most things in confidence, however, there are a few exceptions that are explained on their website.

-A confidential freephone helpline open 7 nights a week from 7pm to 11pm providing a safe place to talk if you, or someone you know, is in distress.
+A confidential freephone helpline opens 7 nights a week from 7 pm to 11 pm providing a safe place to talk if you, or someone you know, is in distress.
 They can also give information about mental health support services available in your area that could help you.

-Bristol MindLine is here to support residents of Bristol and surrounding area.
-If you live outside this area you can get information on support services closer to you from the Helplines Partnership or the National Mind InfoLine on 0300 123 3393 (Mon to Fri, 9.00am – 6.00pm).
+Bristol MindLine is here to support residents of Bristol and the surrounding area.
+If you live outside this area you can get information on support services closer to you from the Helplines Partnership or the National Mind InfoLine on 0300 123 3393 (Mon to Fri, 9 am – 6 pm).

 For more detailed information see the MindLine leaflet.pdf

 Alternatively, you can contact a few more organisations if you need support:

 |Samaritans – open 24/7 – A charity that offers a safe place to talk for people suffering from mental distress, thoughts of self-harm or suicide. contact details: freephone 116 123 or email [email protected]